How To Erase Everything You Search For On Facebook

-When you search for something on Facebook, the site automatically saves your queries to make it easier for you to find things later.
+When you search for something on Facebook, the service saves those queries to make it easier to find later.
+CNET’s Nicole Cozma writes that this is supposed to be helpful but could ultimately clutter your feed.

-You — and only you — can see what you’ve searched for.

-On the left-hand panel of your main Activity Log page, you’ll see an option that says “More.”
-Click it.
-Near the bottom of the list, you’ll see a “Search” option.
-Click that next.
+Here’s the main menu for your activity.
+Scroll over to the right.
+Click “More” and go down to the bottom and hit “Search.”

-Viola!
-There’s your search history.
-A little embarrassing, huh?
-You can delete one item at a time using the option at the right for each search query or remove everything all at once by clicking “Clear Searches” at the top.
+This is the main menu for search history.
+You can delete one item at a time using the option at the right for each search query or remove everything by clicking “Clear Searches” at the top.

 Business Insider Emails & Alerts